About COVID Depression

 COVID depression is a mental health condition affecting some people with COVID-19.
 There’s a lot to learn about COVID depression because it’s such a recent development.
 Research is ongoing to understand the problem and how best to treat it.

 Globally, depression rates increased by 25% during COVID’s first year due to the disease and lifestyle changes resulting from the pandemic.
-Around half of American adults experience depression symptoms after having COVID, and the risk of depression and other mental health problems is above average for up to a year after patients recover.
+Around 90% of adults hospitalized with Covid and 25% who had the infection but were not hospitalized experience depression symptoms up to a year after the infection.

 What symptoms does COVID depression cause?